aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 Other parts of the work on `aiida-core` have actually been focused on making the life of developers easier.
 For example, we will spend less time waiting for the tests to finish by running the test suite in parallel ([PR 6620](https://github.com/aiidateam/aiida-core/pull/6620)) and we reduced the verbosity of the pytest output (for successful tests) when running via CI ([PR 6633](https://github.com/aiidateam/aiida-core/pull/6633)).
 In addition, as it is now possible to set up an AiiDA profile using SQLite instead of PostgreSQL, we also have changed the default for running the test suite locally to use the former instead of the latter (see [this PR](https://github.com/aiidateam/aiida-core/pull/6625)), thus not requiring PSQL as a system service.
-One can now explicitly specify the database backend to be used via the new flag `--db-backend=[sqlite,psql]` (rather than through pytest markers in the source code, as was done previously).
+Lastly, one can now explicitly specify the database backend to be used via the new flag `--db-backend=[sqlite,psql]` (rather than through pytest markers in the source code, as was done previously).

 ## [AiiDAlab QE app](https://github.com/aiidalab/aiidalab-qe)